mohitpai/journey-optimizer.en/help/using/segment/get-started-audience-orchestration.md

 Audience composition allows you to create **composition workflows**, where you can combine existing Adobe Experience Platform audiences into a visual canvas and leverage various activites (split, exclude...) to create new audiences.

 Once done, the **resulting audiences** are saved backed into Adobe Experience Platform along with existing audiences and can be **leveraged in campaigns** to target customers.
+[Learn how to work with campaigns](../campaigns/get-started-with-campaigns.md)

 ![](assets/audiences-process.png)